Skip to content

 Important Dates to Remember

-• January: The 2024 tax year begins.
-This is the perfect time to start updating your 2024 training hours, work experience, relevant education, and credential information in your NECPRS account for verification.
+• January: The 2025 tax year begins.
+This is the perfect time to review your NECPRS account to ensure your correct name and address appear in your account, and to start updating your 2025 training hours, work experience, relevant education, and credential information in your NECPRS account for verification.
+Please allow 30-60 days for verification.
+Training, credentials, and education files uploaded after December 1 cannot be guaranteed to be verified for the attestation application.

 • July 1: Attestation application opens in NECPRS